Update May 2022

-Wellington Water and South Wairarapa District Council are undertaking a residential smart water meter trial in Greytown to look at how smart meters can help us better manage our water.
+Wellington Water and South Wairarapa District Council are undertaking a residential smart water meter trial at 250 properties in Greytown to look at how smart meters can help us better manage our water.

 A smart meter is a water meter connected to a digital device that records real-time water use.
 This allows households to monitor how much water they are using and can indicate leaks faster than the current annual water meter reading process.

 Approximately 40 percent of South Wairarapa water is lost due to leaks in water pipes.
 Smart meters can provide real-time information on household water consumption and detect greater than normal water use that indicates pipe damage and leaks.
 This has the potential to help us identify and fix leaks as quickly as possible, which in turn helps us save water for our region.